JoelAnderton/CrossCountryAnalysis/README.md

 # CrossCountryAnalysis
-A simple analysis of a real cross country race of runners in Pittsburgh PA
+A simple analysis of a cross country race of runners.

 # What I Learned
 * Use Google CoLab with Github